 We have six investment teams at Speedinvest that cut across multiple verticals and look at all layers of the stack when it comes to early-stage AI startups, from new applications of fundamental research in health to efficient MLOps for the most demanding financial institutions.
-Our Deep Tech, SaaS & Infra, and Industrial Tech teams have been especially active in this space with 13, 6, and 6 investments, respectively.
+Our Deep Tech, SaaS & Infra, and Climate Tech and Industrial Tech teams have been especially active in this space with 13, 6, and 6 investments, respectively.
 You can dive deeper into those sectors below.

 So you see, we really do ‘Invest in AI.’
 But to avoid the bland statements of the opening paragraph, I’ll recommend that you peruse the individual sections written by our investment teams.